Dawolee/dash-lite/README.md

 1. Clone or download the folder
 2. Run **npm install** in the terminal
-3. Create a **secrets.js** file and put it inside the src file.
+3. Create a **secrets.js** file and put it inside the "src" folder.
 The secrets.js file should look like:

    export let apiKey = "API_KEY"
    export let apiSecret = "API_SECRET"